Best Day Trips from Paris by Train: 5 Easy No-Car Escapes

 Check Return Train Times: Be aware of the last RER A train time back to Paris if staying for the nighttime show.

 Mobile Order Food: Use the app to order food from quick-service restaurants in advance to save time waiting in food lines, especially at peak lunch/dinner times.
-Or bring your snacks to save some money.

 Beyond the Top 5: More Day Trip Getaways near Paris